 A. Maybe!
 Completing the FAFSA is only the first step in applying for financial aid.
 Some students will have additional tasks/actions to submit.
-These items will be posted on your FA Portal at https://rcc.verifymyfafsa.com.
-A current admissions application for is also required.
-SFS will receive the application information electronically within 2 weeks of submittal.
+These items will be posted on your FA Portal at https://rcc.studentforms.com.

+A current admissions application is also required.
+Financial aid will receive the application information electronically within a few days of submittal.

 You will be notified through your RCCD student email if you have tasks/actions required to complete your financial aid application.
 After your tasks/actions have been submitted, your file will be reviewed for eligibility, and you will be notified by email of your status.
-Your award will be available on Web Advisor/MyPortal.
+Your award will be available on RCC My Portal.
 Not all students will have required documents/actions listed.